 Modern gunmaking at Westley Richards is a combination of both modern and traditional gunmaking techniques.
 Whilst modern CNC machines manufacture many of the raw components based on CAD CAM design, traditional Bridgeport mills still assist with elements of the finer work, unique to each gun and rifle.
 At this point the gun has yet to absorb the finesse and feel that only a highly trained gunmaker can impart into it.

-At the heart of their gun making is Birmingham, home to Westley Richards since the firm was founded in 1812.
-The city has gun-making in its bones and its gunmakers have inherited the dedication to their craft that only an unbroken time-line of gun making excellence provides.
+Close to the heart of their gun making is the city of Birmingham, home to Westley Richards since the firm was founded in 1812.
+Birmingham has industry in its bones and its gunmakers have inherited the dedication to their craft that only an unbroken time-line of gun making excellence provides.
 Above all, Westley Richards guns and rifles are embodiments of their passion for their work and their tireless quest to make the best gun that can be made.

 The jointing of barrels to action has remained unchanged since Westley Richards first introduced its famous model 'C' doll's head fastener in 1862.
 Ultimate accuracy of fit must be achieved for the gun to feel smooth over the many thousands of times it will be opened and closed.
 The fastener is locked in placed by the equally distinctice sliding top bolt and wide pivoting lever, unique to the firm for over 100 years.

-Touring the purpose-designed work spaces in the factory, seeing the craftsmen at their benches, intent but un-hurried as they attend to polishing, jointing or chequering, you can see that Westley Richards guns and rifles have to be mechanically perfect and aesthetically beautiful in every respect.
-Everyone here is a perfectionist.
+Touring the purpose-designed work spaces in the factory, seeing the craftsmen at their benches, intent but un-hurried as they attend to polishing, jointing or chequering, any visitor can see that Westley Richards guns and rifles have to be mechanically perfect and aesthetically beautiful in every respect.
+Everyone on-site is a perfectionist.

 Plato once asserted that ‘nothing useless can be truly beautiful’.
-This philosophy is built into every aspect of gun-making here.
+This philosophy is reflected in every aspect of gun-making here.
 Every facet of each product is shaped, linked and fitted so as to be the ideal of whatever it represents.
 Form and function are complimentary.
+The guns not only look beautiful, but that visual beauty is reinforced by the tactile beauty of mechanical efficiency.
+This combination ensures that beauty is not only seen by the user, but felt and experienced.

 The transition from pure mechanical accuracy to artistic elegance is achieved with the final touches of the file.
 The lines and shapes, the rounded fences and angled valleys reflect the seasoned eye of the master gun-maker, rather than the cold precision of the computer or the machine.
-No two products are quite the same; each is an individual and each achieves that innate artistry that only bench-work really creates.
+No two products are quite the same; each is an individual and has that innate artistry that only bench-work really creates.
+Sometimes visual perfection is achieved by eye, and it often differs form mathematical perfection.
+This is why sculptures carved by the hands of an artist appear to have 'life', while, technically flawless, machine-made equivalents don't.

 Every commission is discussed with the customer before the engraver sets about his work.
 This will transform an elegantly functional gun or rifle into a very special, uniquely personal finished piece, one which will be a pleasure to hold, behold and take afield for generations to come.